ceejbot/soulsy/README.md

 ## TODO

-Remaining before I release:
+Current tasks:

 - [ ] I18n: fonts. ??
-- [ ] Is there an official way to show a textual feedback message in SkyUI?
 - [ ] Make a *good-looking* layout.
 Find a designer if necessary.
 - [ ] Hammer the hell out of it while playing.
 Fix whatever doesn't stand up to abuse.
-- [ ] Consider getting more testers.
+- [ ] Fix filed issues.

 Second phase goals:

 - [ ] Move image loading code to Rust.
 This will bring in the [windows](https://lib.rs/crates/windows) crate ecosystem.
-- [ ] Move imgui rendering to Rust.
+- [ ] Move `imgui` rendering to Rust.
 Bindings exist already, plus a DX11 rendering back end.
 - [ ] Make image loading on-demand, to save memory.
 (Maybe an unimportant optimization?
 Measure.)
 - [ ] Add support for debug builds to CMake, or at least remove the half-done option.
 - [ ] Decide what to do about highlight animations.
-- [ ] Track highlight status in the controller to support animating a highlighted slot.
+- [ ] If I decide to highlight, track highlight status in the controller to support it.

 DONE: